gjverhoeff/atem-camera-control-ue5/README.md

 ## ATEM Camera Remote Control UE5
 This is a small program and Unreal Engine 5 plugin to control a virtual camera in UE5 trough the Camera Control Settings of an ATEM.
+While there is a small example blueprint included in the content folder of the UE5 plugin you probably still have to change what you want to change within a virtual camera using the given values in the node.

 ### Usage

 - Start atem-connect-win.exe, fill in the CameraID you want to use and the IP of the ATEM.
 - Use the ws:// address that is given in the terminal in the Unreal Engine 5 plugin.
-- Setup the plugin as in the picture to start receiving data (there is also a small example included in the plugin)
+- Setup the plugin as in the picture to start receiving data (there is also a small example with some use cases included in content folder of the plugin)
 - Within Camera Control settings of the ATEM make sure to pick the "Any Camera Type"